mariomoren00/ionic-sqlite/README.md

-# ionic-todo-basic
+# Ionic todo basic
-Example ionic with todo basic
+Example todo basic with ionic using sqlite for storage